hasson/ai_resize_artboard/README.md

 ai_resize_artboard
 ==================

-Resize a single artboard to a user-provided size and center the art work.
+This script is based on the script shrinkABtoFitArt.jsx by Carlos Canto.

+== Description

+Use this Adobe Illustrator Script Extension to resize the artboard to a user-defined size, then center the artwork on the artboard.

+== Installation

+to come ...